If you love hi-fi gear, you won’t love what you’re about to see.

 Case 17 – Marantz 2270 receiver bodges – Frampton Strikes Again!

-This is most egregious and becomes buffoonery when these people pretend to be gurus, like our old friend and self-proclaimed “soldering teacher” Bill ‘Frampton’ from the east coast.
-Bill is also responsible for case #4 – quite literally the single worst case of butchery I’ve ever seen.
+This is most egregious when these people pretend to be gurus, like our old friend and “soldering teacher” Mr ‘Frampton’ (not his real name, but with only one letter changed!) from the ACT.
+Frampton is responsible for case #4 – quite literally the single worst case of butchery I’ve ever seen, and many others I’ve not documented.
+Mr Frampton added his trademarks of terrible soldering, poor parts placement and avoidable board damage to this beautiful Marantz 2270 receiver.

+I thought I recognised the work inside this beautiful piece and when I asked the owner ‘whodunnit’ he told me it was the man himself.
 Frampton also told my customer he “taught soldering”, something that has come up before.
-One can only pity his students.
-Anyway, let’s take a look at this genius work.
-I’ll explain the issues as we go.
+One can only pity his students and equipment owners like this one, who were duped by the BS.
+Anyway, let’s take a look, I’ll explain the issues as we go.

 My best advice to people reading this and who own lovely hi-fi equipment is to utilise resources like this one, ask around and look for evidence of the good work done by the best repairers.
 I put examples like this here for a reason and that is to save people from poor work like this.